johnsaigle/Loris/modules/candidate_parameters/test/TestPlan.md

 34. Try editing the Comments field and saving

 ### Participation Consent Status Panel
-35. Add a new consent type following the Developer's guide.
+35. Add a new consent type following [the guide](https://github.com/aces/Loris/wiki/Candidate-Information-Page) on the LORIS Wiki.
 Does it show up in this panel when you refresh the page?
-36. Does the consent info shown in this table match what is stroed in the participant_status table?
+36. Does the consent info shown in this table match what is stored in the participant_status table?

 ### Update Consent Info
 37. Check that there is a set of form inputs for each type of consent.
 Does your new type of consent you just added appear here, with form inputs?